RajeshwariKunjir/RESUMEBUILDER/README.md

 ## Credits :clap:

-The Resume Builder App was developed by ANUJ PANDIT as a demonstration of Android app development skills.
+The Resume Builder App was developed by RAJESHWARI KUNJIR as a demonstration of Android app development skills.
 Feel free to use and modify the code for your own projects.

 ## License :page_with_curl: